 To conclude, research has shown that there is increased revenue, and greater returns-on-investment from innovation in companies, which is brought about by diversified teams.
 Moreover, research has shown that companies that champion diversity outperform their competitors.

 Organisations need to reduce biases in current practices in hiring.
 This is where Empauwer steps in with their AI offerings to tackle the issue of biasness to help neurodiverse individuals get hired, leading to a more diverse pool of talents in the workforce.
 Look no further to Empauwer’s AI and Machine Learning offerings, should you want to jump onto the Diversity and Inclusion (D&I) bandwagon.

-Get involved with Empauwer and pre-register as an employer today at https://bit.ly/empauwer-preregister!
+Get involved with Empauwer and pre-register as an employer today by sending us an email at email@example.com.
 For more information on Empauwer, head to www.empauwer.com.